monsoonmaelstrom/book2/book2.md

 “Well, tomorrow should be interesting,” I say drily.

-“Yes,” Liam agrees trailing his fingers over the bare skin of my upper arm, and goosebumps spread across my skin in response.
+“Yes,” Liam agrees, trailing his fingers over the bare skin of my upper arm, and goosebumps spread across my skin in response.

 “Earlier on the bridge, what happened?”
 I ask as I move a little bit closer, since he seemed to have noticed something I didn’t.

 In response to my question, Liam kisses me.
 His mouth is soft on mine at first, but I sense the heat behind it, and as I tilt my head for a better angle, his intensity grows, and I press into him matching it.
 His lips part and I don’t need any additional invitation, my tongue is sliding over his.
-His hands slide down to my waist and then around my hips as he pulls me closer, and I moan softly against his mouth.
+His hands move down to my waist and then around my hips as he pulls me closer, and I moan softly against his mouth.

 He pulls away suddenly and says, “That.”